Distinguish the environmental effects and modified theory of gravity with multiple massive black-hole binaries: Waveform Model

-In the following analysis, we will consider $\rho_0$ as a parameter that need to be measured, and $\gamma$ is fixed.
+In the following analysis, we will consider $\rho_0$ as a parameter that needs to be measured, and $\gamma$ is fixed.
 So $r_0$ is determined by $M$ and $\rho_0$ according to \eqref{equ:r0}, and the factor $\rho_0r_0^\gamma$ can be reduced to

 When $\gamma=\frac{3}{2}$, we will have

 and $H(\eta)$ is defined to be